 9. Presentation ability.

-Most salespeople have to make presentations on a regular basis.
+Many salespeople have to make sales presentations on a regular basis.
 That might mean giving a demo of a software product, giving a slideshow to big decision makers, or just running through the high points of your company’s products.
 In any case, you need to be able to present confidently and consistently, no matter who’s in the audience.
 Unfortunately, there are no shortcuts to overcome the need for practice and experience in this category.

 You don’t need to emotionally bond to your customers to sell to them, but it certainly helps.
 Establishing a connection to a prospect will make them like you more, and set the foundation for a more productive conversation.
 You can bond with almost anyone if you know how to appeal to their personality and interests; it’s a skill you can learn over time.